damienmckenna/metatag/README.txt

 page" configuration will show up in the Translate Interface admin page (admin/config/regional/translate/translate) and may be customized per language.

+Additionally, the custom pager may be translated using the Variable Translation submodule.

 Fine Tuning
 ------------------------------------------------------------------------------